MAYZGitHub/mayz-protocol-contracts/docs/REINDEXING-DEEP-NEW.md

 ---

-## 🧮 Why Allow Decimals in the UI?
+## 🧮 Why Allow Decimals in the IU?

-Even though tokens are stored as integers, MAYZ allows **up to 2 decimal places** in the token values defined in a UI, to:
+Even though tokens are stored as integers, MAYZ allows **up to 2 decimal places** in the token values defined in a IU, to:

 - Facilitate reindexing without requiring huge token movements.
 - Provide more **granular control** over proportions.